Promo

 A black replacement for shoes, belts, mascara, and tailoring.

-Compare this palette with the complete 12-season chart entry for Soft Autumn before shopping from a screenshot.
+Compare this palette with the complete 12-season chart before shopping from a screenshot.
 Palette cards vary by analyst and printing method.

 How to test the Soft Autumn palette